kevinfiol/yokan/README.md

 ## Credits

 yokan is a minimalist clone of [use-models-for-data](https://github.com/Pomax/use-models-for-data) by [Pomax](https://github.com/Pomax/).
-If you're looking for something more full-featured, check it out!